Indian Labour Law

 What is the 4 year and 240 days rule?

-Courts in India have often ruled that if an employee completes 4 years and 240 days, they are entitled to gratuity as it counts as a full 5th year.
+Courts in India have often ruled that if an employee completes 4 years and 240 days, they are legally entitled to gratuity as it counts as a full 5th year.

 Is gratuity taxable in India?

 For private-sector employees, it is tax-free up to ₹20 Lakhs as per the latest amendment.
+Anything beyond this cap is taxed at your standard income slab rate.